asift91/Manual_Migration/option2.md

 -  **Download On-Premises archive file**
-	- Download the On-Premises archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration folders with database backup file to /home/azureadmin location
+	- Download the On-Premises archived data from Azure Blob storage to VM such as Moodle, Moodledata, configuration directory with database backup file to /home/azureadmin location
 	- Download storage.tar.gz file from the blob storage.
 The path to download will be /home/azureadmin.